pyOpenSci/pyopensci.github.io/_pages/home.md

-pyOpenSci has a close relationship with JOSS, and we see these two communities as complementary of one another. **Any package that passes the pyOpenSci review process is green-lit in the JOSS process** (with the exception of a few JOSS-specific tasks you may need to perform).
+pyOpenSci has a close relationship with JOSS, and we see these two communities as complementary of one another. **Any package that passes the pyOpenSci review process can be fast-tracked through the JOSS review process** (with the exception of a few JOSS-specific tasks you may need to perform).
 We hope that this encourages authors to submit to both JOSS and pyOpenSci.